-In the huge parks at the western outskirts of the German capital we find a large collection of fine palaces.
+In the huge parks of Potsdam, at the western outskirts of the German capital, we find a large collection of fine palaces.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.